appliedblockchain/ab-website/_posts/2021-03-10-growing-ecosystem-non-fungible-tokens.md

 - **Paperwork**: The traditional supply chain system records all the property titles and registration, contracts, purchase orders, invoices and payments  through cumbersome paperwork.
 Blockchain can digitize and connect the entire process, and some documents could be securitised (e.g. invoices) using NFT’s.
 - **Products and components** in a supply chain should be represented as an NFT.
 NFTs can be used to track materials as they move through the supply chain, and they can represent the provenance, the quality assurance, and sustainability properties of products.

-The possibility of certifying and digitising ownership records of both physical and digital items in way that they can be openly traded in multiple venues introduces speculation and increased liquidity to previously illiquid markets.
+The possibility of certifying and digitising ownership records of both physical and digital items in a way that they can be openly traded in multiple venues introduces speculation and increased liquidity to previously illiquid markets.
 Major players are rapidly moving in this direction, seizing the opportunity to capitalize on a broader shift towards tokenisation and digital assets.

 Developments in public blockchains, including decentralised exchanges (DEX) and decentralized finance (DeFi) are creating tremendously efficient alternative financial services infrastructure.
 NFTs are starting to do the same for collectibles and unique items.